 If you enable the self-hosting option, VWO automatically disables multi-domain support for that test.

 Enable report segmentation

 Select this option to generate reports, based on different visitor segments.
-You can filter and view the collected reports data for various visitor segments to determine which test works for specific segments of your website visitors.
-Report segmentation is a premium feature and is bundled with the VWO Enterprise plan only.
+You can filter and view the data of the collected report for various visitor segments to determine which test works for specific segments of your website visitors.

 Previewing and Starting Test

 To run the test, you need to add the VWO Smart Code to the webpages you want to test.
 We recommend that you put the code snippet on all pages of your website.
 Copy the following code snippet and send it to your Developer or you can add it to the webpages yourself.
 Please make sure to enter your account_id in the code.
 To learn how to add VWO Smart Code to your website, click here.